tngraf/Tethys.SPDX/README.md

 [![SBOM](https://img.shields.io/badge/SBOM-CycloneDX-brightgreen)](https://github.com/tngraf/Tethys.Dgml/blob/master/SBOM/sbom.cyclonedx.xml)

 The [Software Package Data Exchange (SPDX)](https://spdx.dev/) is an open standard for describing a software bill of material.
-SPDX focuses especially on licensing and copyright imformation.
+SPDX focuses especially on licensing and copyright information.

 License and copyright scanners like [FOSSology](https://www.fossology.org/) for example use this standard to provide their scan results.